mac-comp128/128-gesture-recognizer/README.md

 2. Divide this path length by (n–1), where n is the number of resampled points we want to achieve, to get the distance between each of the resampled points.
 We will call this the resampleInterval.
 3. Add the first point to the list of resampled points.
 4. Iterate over the original points in the path adding up the distances between them.
-    1. When the accumulated distance exceeds the resampleInterval, calculate where the resampled point should lie by linearly interpolating between the current iteration point and the previous.
+    1. When the accumulated distance exceeds the resampleInterval, calculate where the resampled point should lie by linearly interpolating (see the Point.interpolate method) between the current iteration point and the previous.
 The alpha value for the interpolation should be (resampleInterval - accumulatedDistance)/segmentDistance, where accumulated distance is the total distance from the previous resampled point to the current iteration point and segmentDistance is the distance between the current iteration point and the previous iteration point.
     2. Add the resampled point to the list of resampled points and insert it at the current iteration position in the original path.
 (We want the next segment distance to be from it to the current iteration point).
     3. Reset the accumulatedDistance to zero and continue iterating.
 5. It is possible due to rounding errors that the last segment distance will be slightly less than the resampleInterval, leading to only n-1 resampled points.
 If that is the case, add the last original point to the resampled points list.